EXCLUSIVELY FOR SOLO TRAVELLERS

 Day 8 Damaraland - Etosha Region

 This morning we visit the Petrified Forest where you will find the remains of tree trunks, estimated to be about 200 million years old, scattered over a small enclosed area.
-We then proceed towards Etosha National Park and visit an authentic Himba Village before reaching our lodge.
-A guided tour around this village will not only give one an in-depth insight into the life and ways of the last traditional tribe in Namibia, but amazing photographic opportunity as well.
-Experience the milking ceremony, the smoke bath, and learn more about the beliefs around the holy fire, ancestors, and herbal medicine.
-One will also learn about the jewellery and hairstyles to imitate the status of each tribe member and their close relationship with nature, their cattle and children.
-In the afternoon, if time permits, we will enjoy a game drive.
-Returning to the lodge just prior to sunset.
+We then proceed towards Etosha National Park and visit an authentic Himba Village before enjoying the sunset from the deck of our lodge this evening.
 PLEASE NOTE that plastic bags are not permitted into Etosha National Park Meals included: B,D

 Day 9 Etosha National Park